-- unchanged

-- 3. unchanged

-- 4. In all cases where derogations from the above are being considered, the workers concerned shall be fully informed of the circumstances and their consent shall be a condition of the derogation.
+- 3. A non-exhaustive list of industrial activities to which the provisions of this article may apply is given in Annex, 3. - 4.
+In all cases where derogations from the above are being considered, the workers concerned shall be fully informed of the circumstances and their consent shall be a condition of the derogation.